-What I came up with was the fairly staggering figure of 100 sales at retail or 200 sales at wholesale every single week of a similar item to simply cover costs and make the average income.
-That's 5200 to 10,400 units sold every year.
+What I came up with was the figure of 100 sales at retail or 200 sales at wholesale every single week of a similar item to simply cover costs and make the average income.
+That's between 5200 to 10,400 units sold every year.

-A designer in a micro business who makes what they sell would surely not be able to keep up with that sales volume, even if they were able to attract enough customers.
+A designer in a micro business who hand makes what they sell would struggle to keep up with that sales volume, even if they were able to attract enough customers.

-Plus of course they'd need to somehow find the time to do the marketing involved in finding those customers in the first place, plus find time to do markets, pack orders, run a website, etc..
+Plus of course they'd need to somehow find the time to do the marketing involved in finding those customers in the first place, find time to do markets, pack orders, run a website, attend to their admin tasks, have a life (!), etc..

 What's the solution?

-Not that there is anything wrong with outsourcing production of finished designs, provided it's done in an ethical and sustainable way, but it would change the nature of the business: you can't both want to buy locally handmade products while also expecting those products to be very inexpensive.
+There is nothing wrong with outsourcing production of finished designs, provided it's done in an ethical and sustainable way (some of our own components are made this way), but it does change the nature of the business: you can't both want to buy entirely locally handmade products while also expecting those products to be very inexpensive.

 Apart from showing that $19 is far from a decadent price tag for even a very simple handmade item in Australia, my calculations are also a good illustration that making very basic designs assembled from mass-produced components is unlikely to build a successful and sustainable indie business in the longer term.

-Celebrate & support your local makers and designers
+Shop small: celebrate & support local makers and designers

-While the article praised the ethics behind buying handmade and indie design, and encouraged readers to support Australian designers, there was an expectation of pricing which almost no Australian designer could make a viable living from.
+While the article I read praised the ethics behind buying handmade and from indie businesses, and it encouraged readers to support Australian designers in particular, there was an expectation of pricing which very few Australian designers could make a viable living from.

-Being truly supportive of independent designers means embracing the fact that that we need to generate enough income from our businesses to get by in our local economy.
+Being truly supportive of independent designers and small shops means embracing the fact that that we need to generate enough income from our businesses to get by in our local economy.

-Celebrating cheapness will ultimately kill off indie design businesses.
+Celebrating cheapness will ultimately kill off small shops and indie design businesses.
 Please don't do it.